 The relative simplicity of the Parish Church of the Tabernacle confirms that the main purpose of a Baroque church building is to prevent the glorious interior from falling apart.
 More interesting is the view of the Patio de los Naranjos that survived from the Moorish Almohad mosque and the Mudejar horseshoe-shaped Puerta del Perdon.

 Tours of the roof of Seville Cathedral are only offered by the cathedral itself and are therefore relatively cheap.
-These tours are generally offered only a few times per day and groups are kept fairly small.
+These tours are generally only a few times daily in fairly small groups.

-The tours of Seville Cathedral roof are currently €20 per person (no discounts for seniors or children) and include the guided tour of the cathedral roof, as well as admission (without a tour) of the cathedral and church of Our Saviour, on the same or following day.
+The tours of Seville Cathedral roof are currently €20 per person (no discounts for students or children) and include the guided tour of the cathedral roof, as well as admission (without a tour) of the cathedral and the Church of Our Saviour, on the same or following day.
 The tour thus adds only €8 to the standard cathedral admission.

-Be outside the appointed door on time — currently Puerta de San Miguel in Avenida de la Constitution.
-It is impossible to catch up with the tour later, partly because no one will be available to open the door once the tour has begun.
+Follow the instructions given on the ticket to start the tour.
+The group usually meets up outside the church at Puerta de San Miguel in Avenida de la Constitution.
+It is impossible to catch up with the tour later, partly because no one will be available to open this door once the tour has begun.

-The roof tour is suitable for visitors of all ages 10 years and up — although the accident insurance automatically included in the tour price only covers visitors up to 70 years old.
+The roof tour is suitable for visitors of all ages 10 years and up.
+Accident insurance automatically included in the tour price only covers visitors up to 70 years old.

-The 90-minute tour is not particularly challenging — the ascent to the roof is done in stages and it is rarely necessary to do more than three flights of stairs in one go.
+The 90-minute tour is not particularly challenging.
+The ascent to the roof is in stages and it is rarely necessary to do more than three flights of stairs in one go.
 Shade is in seriously short supply on the roof, which may be an issue during warmer months

 More on Seville Cathedral and the Real Alcazar in Sevilla